 For a first home buyer, however, the same stamp duty prices may not apply.
 The Victorian Government introduced a scheme in 2017 where first home buyers buying a house for $600,000 or less wouldn’t pay any stamp duty, and the cost of stamp duty on purchases between $600,000 – $750,000 is charged at a tapered rate.

-To get an idea of how much you might have to pay in stamp duty fees, you can check out government calculators for your state.
+To get an idea of how much you might have to pay in stamp duty fees, you can check our stamp duty calculator.

 Lender’s Mortgage Insurance (LMI)